-Veggies Made Great Senior Brand Manager, Christine Luongo, contributed insights into building customer loyalty in a recent article for Loyalty360.
+Hear from Senior Brand Manager, Christine Luongo, about how Veggies Made Great has built award-winning customer loyalty and advocacy with the support of Vesta’s all-in-one community building software in a recent article for Loyalty360.
 The following article was originally published here.

 Veggies Made Great makes a bold statement in how they make their products: the first ingredient in every product we make is vegetables.